lofar-astron/prefactor/README.md

 * Pre-Facet-Calibrator.parset : The calibrator part of the "standard" pre-facet calibration pipeline.
 * Pre-Facet-Target.parset : The target part of the "standard" pre-facet calibration pipeline.
 * Concatenate.parset : A pipeline that concatenates single-subband target data to produce concatenated bands suitable for the initial-subtract pipeline.
-* Initial-Subtract.parset : A pipeline that generates full FoV images and subtracts the sky-models from the visibilities.
+* Initial-Subtract.parset : A pipeline that generates full-FoV images and subtracts the sky-models from the visibilities.
 (Needed for facet-calibration.)
 * Initial-Subtract-IDG.parset : Same as Initial-Subtract-Fast.parset, but uses the image domain gridder (IDG) in WSClean
 * Initial-Subtract-IDG-LowMemory.parset : Same as Initial-Subtract-Fast.parset, but uses the image domain gridder (IDG) in WSClean for high-res imaging
+* Pre-Facet-Image.parset : A pipeline that generates a full-bandwidth, full-FoV image.

 The Pre-Facet-Calibration pipeline and its scripts where developed by: